strimzi/strimzi.github.io/_posts/2019-05-06-accessing-kafka-part-4.md

 # ...
 ```

-Yet again, Strimzi lets you configure the annotations directly.
+Again, Strimzi lets you configure the annotations directly.
 That gives you more freedom and hopefully makes this feature usable even when you use some other tool then External DNS.
-It also lets you configure other options then just the DNS names, such as the time-to-live of the DNS records etc.
+It also lets you configure other options than just the DNS names, such as the time-to-live of the DNS records etc.

 Please note that the addresses used in the annotations will not be added to the TLS certificates or configured in the advertised listeners of the Kafka brokers.
-To do so, you need to combine them with the advertised name configuration described in one of the previous section:
+To do so, you need to combine them with the advertised name configuration described in one of the previous sections:

 ```yaml
 # ...